GuillaumeLam/brain-inspired-replay/README.md

 Shima Rastegarnia, shima.rastegarnia@umontreal.ca \
 Marie St-Laurent, marie.st-laurent@umontreal.ca

-Note: The master branch contains the origin repo's code while the dev branch contains all additional code for our final project, including the episodic replay condition and the image distortion pipeline. \
+Note: The master branch contains the origin repo's code while the dev branch contains all additional code for our final project, including the episodic replay condition and the image distortion pipeline.
-The project report can be found here: https://www.overleaf.com/read/hntdgkdhsnqm

 ## Summary